openebs/website/docs/main/troubleshooting/troubleshooting-replicated-storage.md

 ### Get Dsp

-Running `kubectl get dsp -n mayastor` could result in the error due to the `v1alpha1` or `v1beta1` schema in the discovery cache.
-To resolve this, run the command `kubectl get diskpools.openebs.io -n mayastor`.
+Running `kubectl get dsp -n openebs` could result in the error due to the `v1alpha1` or `v1beta1` schema in the discovery cache.
+To resolve this, run the command `kubectl get diskpools.openebs.io -n openebs`.
 After this kubectl discovery cache will be updated with `v1beta2` object for dsp.

 ### Create API